martinvd/vscode-open-repo/readme.md

 # vscode-open-repo

-VS Code extension that opens the current workspace's repository on GitHub or GitLab.
+> VS Code extension that opens the current repo on GitHub or GitLab